gryter/plentyofphish/README.md

-@Plentyofphish is the STEEM account that holds the list of hacked (phished) accounts or accounts spawned by hackers.
+@Plentyofphish is the Steem account that holds the list of hacked (phished) accounts or accounts spawned by hackers.

 It operates in conjunction with @steemcleaners, @spaminator, @guard and @mack-bot accounts.